 PBT has embarked on research in the social enterprise space to explore and uncover a uniquely Pacific approach to social enterprise and socially innovative business models.
 PBT is excited about the journey so far and what can be built from this foundation.

 These fast-paced weekend events are where people interested in business and technology form teams to create the genesis of technology-based business solutions.
 It involves 54 hours of intense market validation, lean business principles and a range of expert mentors develops commercial skill, which would normally take a number of years to learn.
 Startup Weekends Pasifika have been run in Porirua and Auckland with participants describing the effects as transformative.

 HE WAKA EKE NOA

+He Waka Eke Noa is NZ’s first supply chain social procurement model.
+It prioritises greater inclusion of Maori and Pasifika enterprises in local government and corporate procurement/supply chains.
 He Waka Eke Noa is being developed by an inclusive and collaborative association of diverse public, private and non-government organisations who are committed to the exponential, sustainable economic development of Maori and Pasifika communities through enterprise.
 It will directly link Māori and Pasifika businesses with public and private clients.

 The Pacific Business Trust provides support for Pacific businesses and Pacific entrepreneurs in New Zealand, with offices in Auckland and Wellington.